 - Working unwisely

 - Insufficient sleep

 - Inefficient use of time

-- Not using lectures
+- Not using lectures or face-to-face opportunities

 - Not using other support offered

 - Cramming before test/exam

 - Social media on while "studying"

-Otherwise...
+OTHERWISE...

-- Unsatisfactory progress → not allowed to continue because no reasonable chance of graduating B Eng
+- Unsatisfactory progress \rightarrow not allowed to continue because no reasonable chance of graduating BEng

 - After 1st year:

 - At least 60% of the 1st year's credits passed

-- At least 2 of the mathematical subjects passed
+- At least 2 of the mathematics subjects passed

 - Every year thereafter:

 - Threshold increases by 70% of a full year's credits

 - Must earn degree within 6 years

 - Only one chance for a GOOD study record

 - Shouldn't come to university to play!